 The four muscles of the rotator cuff connect the shoulder blade (scapula) to the upper arm bone (humerus).
 These muscles are important in moving (rotating) the arm:

 If your doctor tells you that you have a rotator cuff injury, it could be any of the four muscles.
-A good sports medicine doctor will be able to tell you specifically which muscle, but if you just have the vague diagnosis of rotator cuff injury, you can do all of the following exercises.
+A good sports medicine doctor can tell you specifically which muscle, but if you just have the vague diagnosis of rotator cuff injury, you can do all of the following exercises.

 These exercises are designed to rehab an injury.
 Do them every day for six to eight weeks.
 Start with a weight of 1/2 to one pound and work up to four to six pounds.